AlternativeFFFF/Alt-F4/submissions/ALT+F4 LTN-RLD-Cybersyn Mod Comparison/Requesting a Train.md

 ### Project Cybersyn - LTN Lite

 Named for [Project Cybersyn](https://en.wikipedia.org/wiki/Project_Cybersyn) of Allende's Chile, this mod released just a week after Rail Logistics Dispatcher.
-Project Cybersyn serves as something of a halfway point between LTN and RLD, removing some of LTN's more features in favor of simplicity.
+Project Cybersyn serves as something of a halfway point between LTN and RLD, removing some of LTN's more complex features in favor of simplicity, such as the ability to control which train lengths are eligible to use a particular station.

 {% include image.html src='Cybersyn-combinator.png' alt='Project Cybersyn's Cybernetic Combinator next to a Train Stop' caption='Project Cybersyn's Cybernetic Combinator placed next to a Train Stop, highlighted to show the 1-tile range' %}